 A15.
-103 Princes Highway – former Blackburn’s ‘The Popular’ store (now Spaces 2538 and Wild Poppies plus upstairs design and vintage shops)
+103 Princes Highway – former Blackburn’s ‘The Popular’ store (now Spaces 2538 and Wild Poppies plus upstairs shops and offices)

 HC Blackburn and Sons established a thriving retail business in Milton known as Blackburn’s ‘The Popular’ Store from the town’s earliest days.
 In 1899 he updated his small shop and post office with a grand quadruple-fronted two-storey shop, including a beautiful iron lace verandah.
 The bricks were handmade locally in the Montgomery Brick Kiln on Narrawallee Creek.
 The store sold everything from fresh food to furniture and fashion, and hardware to homewares.